 The signatory must have sole control of the signature creation data that was used to create the electronic signature.

-What does sole control mean in this context and how can it be achieved?
+What is sole control and how can it be achieved?

 To have sole control of an electronic signature requires a means of providing a unique identity to the signer that only they have access to.
-This is usually provided through the use of a unique PKI signing key and certificate.
+This is usually provided through the use of a unique Public key Infrastructure (PKI) signing key and certificate.

-A Public Key Infrastructure (PKI) facilitates the binding of a signer’s identity with a public key, usually through a certificate authority (CA) that creates a certificate and unique key for the user.
-This enables the signer to independently verify who they are, when they signed and that nobody has altered the document since signing.
+A PKI facilitates the binding of a signer’s identity with a public key, usually through a certificate authority (CA) that creates a certificate and unique key for the user.
+This process enables the signer to independently verify who they are, when they signed and that no one has altered the document since signing.

 Sole control through unique signing keys can be achieved through: